Can a US Citizen Buy a House in Morocco? Honest 2026 Guide from the Ground

 5. Sign a compromis de vente (promise of sale) with a 5% to 10% deposit held by the notary, not by the agent, not by the seller.

-7. Notary schedules the acte de vente (final deed).
+7. The notary schedules the acte de vente (final deed).
 You sign.
 The balance is paid into the notary’s account.

-8. Notary pays all taxes on your behalf, files the transfer at ANCFCC, and issues you a new titre foncier in your name.
+8. The notary pays all taxes on your behalf, files the transfer at ANCFCC, and issues you a new titre foncier in your name.

 9. Keep every receipt, every wire confirmation, every tax stamp.
 Forever.